umccr/steps-s3-copy/README.md

-# Elsa Data AWS Copy Out
+# Steps S3 Copy

-A service that can be installed into an Elsa Data environment and which enables parallel file copying out into a destination bucket in the same region.
+A service that can be installed (either directly or as a CDK construct) and which enables parallel file copying into a destination bucket in the same region.

-NOTE: this is a general purpose "S3 file copy" tool - so might be useful outside of Elsa Data.
-It can certainly be invoked directly as a Steps function independent of Elsa Data (all the Elsa Data does is sets up the input CSVs and then invokes the Steps function itself).

 ## Development